 Security is a business issue and by far beyond the scope of IT.
 CISSP aspirants have to be acquainted with specific technical and business areas, eg. operations, governance, and risk management.

-CISSP is one of the most challenging exams ever because of its comprehensive perspectives and requirements of solid conceptual level understanding and in-depth insights to managerial and technical issues.
+CISSP is one of the most challenging exams ever because of its comprehensive perspectives and requirements of solid conceptual level understanding and in-depth insights into managerial and technical issues.

 The following is my two cents for CISSP aspirants to get started his or her CISSP journey: